John Anderson, 1st Viscount Waverley: Great War

-In 1912, the Chancellor of the Exchequer, Lloyd George, introduced National Insurance, the start of the welfare state in the United Kingdom.
+In 1912, the chancellor of the exchequer, Lloyd George, introduced National Insurance, the start of the welfare state in the United Kingdom.
 A new government department was created to administer it, chaired by Sir Robert Morant.
 Anderson and Gray joined the new department.
 When the position of secretary of the National Insurance Commission fell vacant in May 1913, Anderson was appointed to the position over the head of many more senior civil servants.
 Anderson formed a good working relationship with the notoriously difficult Morant.
 "The trouble with young John Anderson", Morant lamented, "is that he is always so damned right."

-Following the outbreak of the First World War in August 1914, Anderson was involved in securing supplies of medical and surgical implements that had hitherto been imported from Germany.
+Following the outbreak of the First World War in August 1914, Anderson was involved in securing supplies of medical and surgical implements that had hitherto been imported from the German Empire.
 He summoned a group of experts to analyse and produce arsphenamine, known as "606", a drug formerly sourced from Bayer in Germany.
 They went on to produce other substances, including aspirin.
 Anderson registered for service under the Derby Scheme but was placed on the Army Reserve.
 This did not prevent a young woman from presenting him with a white feather.

-Lloyd George became the Prime Minister of the United Kingdom on 7 December 1916, and one of his first acts was to create a Ministry of Shipping under Sir Joseph Maclay, and Morant agreed to release Anderson to become its secretary on 8 January 1917.
+Lloyd George became the prime minister of the United Kingdom on 7 December 1916, and one of his first acts was to create a Ministry of Shipping under Sir Joseph Maclay, and Morant agreed to release Anderson to become its secretary on 8 January 1917.
 Although it was not his idea, Anderson recognised the value of an Allied Maritime Transport Council, and threw his support behind it.
 After the Armistice of 11 November 1918, the Ministry of Shipping became embroiled in a controversy over the continuance of the blockade of Germany and the shipment of relief supplies for starving civilians.
 In the end the Germans agreed to turn all their ships over to the Allies to carry supplies.
 The vessels were eventually retained as reparations.
 For his wartime service with the Ministry of Shipping, Anderson was made a Companion of the Order of the Bath in the 1918 New Year Honours, and was promoted to Knight Commander of the Order of the Bath in the 1919 Birthday Honours.

 Anderson became a secretary of the Local Government Board in April 1919, but in July it was merged with the Health Insurance Commission to form the Ministry of Health, and Anderson became the second secretary under Morant, who had requested Anderson's appointment as his deputy.
-However, Anderson did not remain in that position for long either, for on 1 October 1919 he was appointed the Chairman of the Board of Inland Revenue, with an annual salary of plus war bonus, which was raised to plus on 1 March 1920.
+However, Anderson did not remain in that position for long either, for on 1 October 1919 he was appointed the chairman of the Board of Inland Revenue, with an annual salary of plus war bonus, which was raised to plus on 1 March 1920.